 |2 - 1-lb. boxes of grip fast 2 1/2" fence staples||$6.00|

 Construct the frame

-- Drill holes through the 4" x 4" x 8', one about a foot or so away from each end, for the wheels.
-The hole should be at least half an inch in diameter to serve a half inch bolt.
+- Drill holes through the side of the 4" x 4" x 8', one about a foot or so away from each end, for the wheels.
+The hole should be at least half an inch in diameter to serve a half-inch bolt.

 Attach the cattle panels

 - Elevate the frame, so that all four corners are off the ground at the appropriate height for attaching the wheels.
 Do not attach the wheels just yet.